nh-server/switch-guide/docs/user_guide/all/launching_cfw.md

     #### Instructions:

     1. From Hekate's `Home` menu, navigate to the `Launch` menu.
-    2. Find `Atmosphere FSS0 EmuMMC` and launch it.
+    2. Find `Atmosphere FSS0 emuMMC` and launch it.

     Hekate is now booting into your emuMMC.
 To verify that your emuMMC launched properly, open System Settings and navigate to System.
 You should see `AMS` next to the version number (`AMS` indicating that you're booted into Atmosphere), as well as an `E` at the end (indicating you are booted into emuMMC).